georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

     —Chat GPT3 when prompted to ``produce an opposite text to a description of photocatalysis in the style of Shakespeare''
 </blockquote>

- Of course, I could have generated a prompt to let [Chat GPT](https://en.wikipedia.org/wiki/ChatGPT) explain itself, so the reader is welcome to do that themselves.
-I am assuming that the reader is familiar with Chat GPT (which has public access as of now).
+Of course, we could have generated a prompt to let [Chat GPT](https://en.wikipedia.org/wiki/ChatGPT) explain itself, so the reader is welcome to do that themselves.
+I am assuming that the reader is familiar with ChatGPT (which has public access as of now).
 If not, check out this website [ChatGPT](https://openai.com/blog/chatgpt/).
-The important point to retain is that it is based on attention mechanism of [transformers](https://towardsdatascience.com/transformers-89034557de14) that are fine-tuned with the help of user judges based on a technique called [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) to generate more reliable responses and eliminate apparent bias and harmful content.
-The public release of ChatGPT attracted widespread interest with a mix of awe, surprise and criticism.
+The important point to retain is that <d-cite key="ouyang2022training"></d-cite> it is based on attention mechanism of [transformers](https://towardsdatascience.com/transformers-89034557de14) that are fine-tuned with the help of user judges based on a technique called [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) to generate more reliable responses and eliminate apparent bias and harmful content.
+The public release of ChatGPT attracted widespread interest with a mix of awe, surprise, doubts and criticism.
 In this blog post our goals are to explore the capabilities of ChatGPT, after testing its responses for several weeks after the release.
+We are not affiliated with GPT and are not generally specialists of natural language processing.
+Nevertheless we are domain specailists of our respective disciplines and will try to provide relevant criticism of GPT responses.

+Generally, it seems that ChatGPT is advanced word processor and usually does a good job of summarizing the topic.
+It can also engage in conversation, where it appears to remember the previous discussion.
+Often the user is impressed by the overall performance of ChatGPT, which gives an impression of general purpose AI.

 ## Magnetic reconnection